knpuniversity/oo/knpu/episode2/handling-id.md

 [[[ code('3e1fbbca2c') ]]]

 Try it!
 Fight some Starfighters against a Cloakshape Fighter.
 There's the dump for just *one* row!
-Let's finish this!
+Sweet, let's finish this!

 ## Going from Array to Ship Object